Canon T6s vs Fujifilm X70

 |4.||Canon T7i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

-Both the T6s and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the X70 have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6s and X70 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Fujifilm X70 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6s or the Fujifilm X70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.